-The Clinical Division oversees the provision of health care through the department's Family Medicine clinic.
-The associate chair for Clinical Affairs is David Weismantel, MD.
+The Clinical Division oversees the provision of health care through the department's Family Health Center.
+The associate chair for Clinical Affairs is David Walsworth, MD.
 Some of our physicians have advanced training in geriatrics, sports medicine, advanced OB care, adolescent medicine, counseling, hospice care, and a variety of office procedures.
 Clinicians with these advanced skills in our offices assure that you, the patient, have expertise readily available in our offices for a wide variety of your needs.
 This allows for continuity of care and convenience to patients within our office settings.

 The Research Division coordinates grants and projects for the department, sponsors Family Medicine Research Day each spring, and provides mentoring for junior faculty.
-Henry Barry, MD, MS. is associate chair for Research.
+Judy Arnetz, PhD, MPH, PT is associate chair for Research.
 Several research-based initiatives are also connected to the Department of Family Medicine.